 The Language Arts major is specifically designed for the Elementary Grades (K-8) English Language Arts teacher.

-Dr. Kevin Eyster is Professor and Chair of the Department of Language, Literature, Communication, and Writing.
+Dr. Kevin Eyster, along with serving as Dean of the College of Arts and humanites, is a Professor and Chair of the Department of Language, Literature, Communication, and Writing.
 He joined the full-time faculty of Madonna University in 1995.
 He completed his doctoral degree in 1991 from the University of Kentucky.
 Professor Eyster teaches courses in literature, folklore, writing, and the humanities.